chiaradorazio/SC_project/README.md

 ## Multivariate Analysis on MonteCarlo data sample

 In physics **data analysis**, we have usually two main categories of events (i.e. two different datasets): **signal** *events* that concern the physics we want to examine and **background** *events* that have similar properties to the ones we are looking for.
 **Event selection** is a technique that loops on all events and decides whether to accept or to reject each of them, according to specific criteria.
-At the end of the selection, we will have we’ll a sample of **candidates**, ideally made up of signal events.
+At the end of the selection, we will have a sample of **candidates**, ideally made up of signal events.

 This repository explores **multivariate analysis** for *events selection*, based on simulated data obtained by the a Monte Carlo program in order to e in order to to discriminate statistically events caused by primary gammas (signal) from the images of hadronic showers initiated by cosmic rays in the upper atmosphere (background).